A Word Spoken in Right Circumstances

 Friends, do you see what I’m saying?
 I don’t believe there is any true contradictions in Jesus’ teaching, nor in that of the Apostles, prophets, or teachers of the law.
 Instead, I believe that context is paramount, not just the context of the larger passage and who it’s being spoken to, but the context of our individual lives, character issues and circumstances.

 Why is this truth burning on my heart today?
 Because we are in crisis, globally, nationally, personally.
 And each of us has a platform in which to get our words out in the world more than at any time in history.
-(I've seen Christians online on different sides of the issues of the Covid-19 quarantine orders, all using scripture to back up their position, but, in my not-so-humble opinion, a couple of them with extreme points of view based on out-of-context instructions.)
+(I've seen Christians online on different sides of the issues of the Covid-19 quarantine orders, all using scripture to back up their position, but, many have extreme points of view based on out-of-context instructions.)
 I’m of the opinion that the words we speak in our intimate relationships are much more likely to be accurate, powerful and effective than how we are trying to use our voices online, because we are able to provide encouragement in the knowledgeable contexts of our friends' issues and circumstances.
 (Says the girl who is writing an email to a list of 1,000 women. 😊 You are always free to ignore me.)

 Darlings, if you are fortunate enough to have authentic relationships with others, now is the time to lean on them for your own sustenance and sustain them with your words and actions.